Post-secondary Teaching – College Certificate

 Conestoga College Institute of Technology and Advanced Learning

-The purpose of this handbook is to provide students with program-specific details and other important information.
-The material in this handbook is accurate at the date of posting and is applicable for the current academic year.
-Students will be informed of handbook changes that occur, if any, through college email.
-Program handbooks are updated yearly, and students must check their program handbook for the current edition.
+The purpose of this academic handbook is to provide students with important information relating to their academic journey.
+Academic handbooks are updated annually and are applicable to all new and returning students for the current academic year.
+Students will be informed of handbook changes that occur outside of the annual update through college email.
+Students must check their academic handbook for the current edition.

-This handbook must be read in conjunction with general information about Conestoga College found on the website and in the Student Guide.
-The information in the Student Guide and on the college website applies to all students, regardless of program.
+This handbook must be read in conjunction with general information about Conestoga College found on the college website.
+The information on the college website applies to all students, regardless of program.

 For current contacts and team profiles in Teaching & Learning, please see the About Us page on the Faculty Learning Hub.